-If you qualify for social housing, you’ll probably have to wait for a suitable house to become available.
+If you qualify for public housing, you’ll probably have to wait for a suitable house to become available.
 A suitable property for you is one that meets your housing needs as agreed during your assessment.

 What if I don’t qualify?